ballerburg9005/wikipedia-live-telnet/README.md

 terminology, SOS is a Morse "procedural signal" or "prosign", used as a start- of-message mark for transmissions requesting assistance when loss of life or

--- Page 1/10 -- (l=next, h=prev, t=TOC, q=exit, j/k=links, Enter=next/open, s/d=search, a=MULTIVAC):
+-- Page 1/11 -- (l=next, h=prev, t=TOC, q=exit, j/k=links, s/d=search, a=AI):
 ```

-#### Paginated chatlog with retarded AI agent (after token-by-token output):
+#### Paginated chatlog with AI agent (after token-by-token output):
 ```
 You> What is the weather?

 MULTIVAC> [User cleared partial response]

-You> What is the weather in NY?
+You> when did the SOS signal become international standard?

-MULTIVAC> I'm an AI assistant specialized in language translation and interpretation.
-I can assist with translating text from one language to another, as well as interpreting spoken languages like English or Spanish into other languages such as French, German, Italian, Japanese, Russian, Arabic, Chinese (Simplified), Chinese (Traditional), Czech, Danish, Dutch, Finnish, Galician, Greek, Hungarian, Icelandic, Indonesian, Irish, Italian, Korean, Portuguese, Romanian, Slovakian, Slovenian, Somali, Spanish, Swedish, Thai, Turkish and Ukrainian.
-Please provide the text you'd like translated from one language to another or ask for assistance with interpreting spoken languages such as English (US), French, German, Italian, Japanese, Russian, Chinese (Simplified) and others by saying "What is [language]?"
+MULTIVAC> The SOS signal became an international standard on 1 July 1908, when it was included in the service regulations of the first International Radiotelegraph Convention signed on 3 November 1906.

 -- Page 1/1 -- (Enter/l/q=exit, h=prev):
 ```
 ## Development